For more on increasing your sales effectiveness, subscribe to the RSS Feed for The Sales Blog and my Email Newsletter.

 That sounds like an awesome job, and we call it B2B sales!

-But what if all of the best customers you could potentially acquire already had a provider of your product or services?
-What if instead of greeting you and your offerings with open arms, your first response from these prospective customers was almost always no?
-What if I added the additional duty of continuing to call and develop these prospective customers even when the chance for acquiring some of them was relatively low and in some cases, the chance was effectively non-existent?
+But what if all of your dream clients already had a provider of your product or services?
+What if instead of greeting you and your offerings with open arms, your first response from these prospective customers was almost always a resounding no?
+What if I added the additional duty of continuing to call and develop these prospective customers even when the chance for acquiring some of them was relatively low–and in some cases non-existent?

 A salesperson has to believe.